-2. Each provisional licensed professional counselor must provide his/her clients with a disclosure statement (as a. his/her training status; and b. the name of his/her supervisor for licensure purposes.
+2. Each provisional licensed professional counselor must provide his/her clients with a disclosure statement (as outlined in the appendix of the code of conduct) that includes:

 3. Provisional licensed professional counselors must comply with all laws and regulations relating to the practice of mental health counseling (R.S.
 37:1101-1123).